evan1026/MiscUtils/README.md

     void        MiscUtils::replaceAll(std::string& str, const std::string& from, const std::string& to);          //Replaces all instances of 'from' with 'to' in 'str', modifying the original string std::string MiscUtils::replaceAllGiveString(std::string str, const std::string& from, const std::string& to); //Same as before, but leaves the original string intact and returns the new one
-                                                                                                                  //This is useful when you want to plug some command's return right into it without storing it in between
+                                                                                                                  //This is useful when you want to plug some command's return right into it without storing it in between std::string getLinuxHomeFolder();        //Gets the string representation of the users home folder.
+Only works on linux bool        dirExists(std::string path); //Self-explainatory